-The Faculty and Staff Assistance Program offers a number of services designed to help with personal difficulties that may be encountered at work and home.
+The Faculty and Staff Counseling and Consultation Office offers a number of services designed to help with personal difficulties that may be encountered at work and home.
 Services include short term counseling on personal, emotional, family and work place issues; critical incident, trauma and grief counseling; educational presentations on a variety of emotional and mental health topics.
-All FASAP services are free of charge and confidential.
+All FASCCO services are free of charge and confidential.

 Michigan Medicine Employee Assistance Program (EAP)